lechbaczynski/userapi/README.md

 ## Testing:

-Tests are in the Tests directory - Unit and Functiona tests.
+Tests are in the Tests directory - Unit and Feature tests.
 Running like:

 ./vendor/bin/phpunit --bootstrap vendor/autoload.php tests/